Zooce/zomb-file/NOTES.md

 ## Other Tips and Tricks

-- How to type a unicde character into Sublime Text on Linux:
+- How to type a Unicode character into Sublime Text on Linux:

     `ctrl+shift+u` > HEX code > `Enter`

     EX: `ctrl+shift+u` > 2713 > `Enter` -> ✓

-## Parsing State Machine

-> The current state tells us what we have on the stack.

-Current State > Token > Next State

-.None > STRING > .Id
-.None > DOLLAR > .MacroIdPrefix
-.None > COMMENT > .None

-.Id > EQUAL > .Assigment

-.MacroIdPrefix > STRING > .MacroId

-.MacroId > EQUAL > .MacroDecl
-.MacroId > OPEN_PAREN > .MacroFuncId

-.MacroDecl > STRING > .MacroValue
-.MacroDecl > OPEN_CURLY > .ObjectBegin